 - An inability to bear weight both immediately and in the emergency department for four steps

-Whilst useful, they cannot be used in cases if the patient us intoxicated or uncooperative, has other distracting painful injuries, has diminished sensation in their legs, or has gross swelling.
+Whilst useful, they cannot be used in cases if the patient is intoxicated or uncooperative, has other distracting painful injuries, has diminished sensation in their legs, or has gross swelling.

-A plain radiograph (Fig. 3) should be obtained in all suspected cases, with both AP (or mortise) and lateral views.
+A plain radiograph (Fig. 3) should be obtained in all suspected cases, with both AP and lateral views*.
 Check the joint space for uniformity, ensuring no evidence of talar shift.

-Initial management requires timely fracture reduction, usually performed under sedation, in attempt to realign the fracture to near-anatomical alignment.
-Any that have with evidence of an open fracture should be managed to accordingly.
+Initial management requires immediate fracture reduction, usually performed under sedation in the Emergency Department, to realign the fracture to anatomical alignment.
+Any patients that have with evidence of an open fracture should be managed accordingly.

-Once reduced, the ankle should be placed in a below knee back slab, before repeating neurovascular examination and repeat post-manipulation plain film radiographs.
-If the reduction is not adequate, repeat reduction attempts may be required.
+Once reduced, the ankle should be placed in a below knee back slab.
+You must then repeat and document the post-reduction neurovascular examination.
+Request a repeat plain film radiography; if the reduction is not adequate, repeat reduction attempts are required.

 Conservative management will often be opted for in: